88rising: Breakthrough (2017–2019)

-Expansion and recognition (2020-2021)
+Expansion (2020-2021)

 Another Head in the Clouds festival was originally planned in March 2020 in Jakarta, but was eventually canceled due to the COVID-19 pandemic.
 Thus, 88rising held its Asia Rising Forever festival, an online concert featuring Asia talent from around the world streamed on their YouTube and Twitter accounts, on May 6.
-On December 3, 2020, 88rising launched a 24-hour radio channel on Sirius XM featuring music from Asian artists.
+On December 3, 2020, 88rising launched a 24-hour radio channel on SiriusXM featuring music from Asian artists.
 Another online live stream festival under the name Double Happiness, in reference to their slogan "88 is double happiness" was also launched the same day with performances from Anderson .Paak and Knxwledge from their musical duo, Nxworries, as well as others such as Audrey Nuna and Ylona Garcia.

 In 2021, 88rising became increasingly involved with multimedia projects with a large scope to them.
 Most notably, 88rising executive produced and released the soundtrack album for the Marvel film Shang-Chi and the Legend of the Ten Rings.
 Industry reports describe the collaboration as a landmark event in Asian and Asian American representation.
 In a meeting with the film's director, Destin Daniel Cretton, Miyashiro apparently "hypnotized" him, leading to a partnership within days of the first meeting.
 While the pandemic posed challenges initially, as Miyashiro and Cretton were not in contact during the genesis of COVID-19, conversations quickly picked back up around the summer time, where both of the creatives began to ideate behind the thematic elements behind the soundtrack.
 The soundtrack was also viewed as a turning point for the collective's cultural profile, as the media focused on how it brought together artists across the Asian diaspora to accompany a major Hollywood release.

 In addition to the soundtrack work being done during this time, artists under the label continued to release critically acclaimed and positively received projects during these years.
 One of the label's more successful releases was Joji's Nectar.
 The label helped release the album in 2020, which received international attention and further solidified 88rising as a label with influences to popular culture.